Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 #### 🤓 SciPy CLI journey

-An open-source project undergoes multiple iterations, and each iteration adds layers of tools and functionalities to incorporate.
-Right from the initial build, test, benchmarking, release notes, and beyond.
-Contribution guidelines start spanning across multiple pages, exponentially increasing efforts to maintain.
+An open-source project undergoes multiple iterations, and each iteration adds layers of tools and functionalities to it.
+Modules like build, test, benchmarking, release notes, etc are the building blocks of an open source project.
+With time, the contribution guides start to span over more and more pages, and the over all effort to maintain the project grows exponentially.

 The two homegrown CLI for SciPy are `runtests.py`(for distutils-based builds) and `dev.py`(for Meson-based builds) built using python tooling `argparse`.
 Both of these toolings have multiple conditional blocks to achieve the desired outcome.
 Not only it is difficult to maintain, overall readability decreases drastically.
 The documentation runs into an infinite loop of updates, requiring additional efforts from maintainers.
 Another issue that remains is the lack of task grouping.
 A group of tasks linking to a single objective helps reduce confusion, super helpful for new contributors (like me :D).